 And when power meets inferiority?
 According to Cuddy we tend to complement, not mirror, the other person’s body language.
 If the other person adopts a position of power, our instinct is to make ourselves smaller.
 We don’t imitate – we do the opposite.
 Sound familiar?

-Our bodies affect our minds, our minds affect our behaviour and our behaviour affects outcomes.
+Our bodies affect our minds, our minds affect our behavior and our behavior affects outcomes.

 Our non-verbal expression governs how we see ourselves – and how other people see us.
 It can change the way we think, and the image we project.
 If you’re preparing a pitch to sell a product or service, the content is actually secondary.
 The success or failure of the meeting depends on your presence and level of confidence – and how that comes across.